Our Science

 Therapeutic applications

-Expression of the αvβ6 integrin is elevated in fibrotic lung tissue compared to healthy tissue, supporting its status as a therapeutic target.
-Subsequently, we will develop Alevin’s pipeline to address other unmet medical needs including chronic kidney disease (CKD), acute kidney injury (AKI) and cancer.
+The elevated expression of the RGD-integrins in fibrotic tissue compared to healthy tissue, supports their status as therapeutic targets.
+Our priorities are to develop Alevin’s pipeline of potent and selective integrin antagonists to address unmet medical needs such as kidney disease and cancer, including integrin-targeted radiotherapy approaches.

 Highlights from the Scientific Founders’ Publications